Day'Ron Sharpe: Professional career

+Brooklyn Nets (2021–present)

 Sharpe was selected with the 29th pick in the 2021 NBA draft by the Phoenix Suns.
 On August 6, 2021, Jevon Carter and the draft rights to Sharpe were traded to the Brooklyn Nets in exchange for Landry Shamet.

-On January 13, the Nets beat the Bulls 138–112.
-In this game, Sharpe played 21 minutes, made 10 of 14 shots, scored 20 points, had 7 rebounds and 1 block.
-The 20 points in this game set a new personal season high (his previous record was 14 points, against the Trail Blazers on January 11, 2022).
+On January 13, 2022, the Nets beat the Bulls 138–112.
+In this game, Sharpe played 21 minutes, made 10 of 14 shots, scored 20 points, had seven rebounds and one block.
+The 20 points in this game set a new personal season high (his previous record was 14 points, against the Portland Trail Blazers on January 11).

+On January 10, 2024, Sharpe was diagnosed with hyperextension of his left knee, according to Brooklyn Nets reporter Brian Lewis.
+He had suffered the injury during a January 8 against the Trail Blazers, and was scheduled to be re-evaluated in two weeks time.Day’Ron Sharpe diagnosed with hyper-extended left knee, out at least two weeks In a March 19 game against the New Orleans Pelicans, Sharpe played 23 minutes and shot 4-for-11 from the field, registering 8 points, a career-high 17 rebounds (previously 15 on December 21, 2023 against the New York Knicks), 3 assists, and 2 blocks.

+Sharpe made 50 appearances (two starts) for the Nets during the 2024–25 NBA season, averaging 7.9 points, 6.6 rebounds, and 1.8 assists.
+On June 30, 2025, Sharpe re-signed with the Nets on a two-year, $12 million contract.